Privacy Policy

 We collect the following categories of information:

-• Billing data — subscription tier, billing contact, and transaction records.
-Card details are processed by our payment processor and are never stored on Traceage servers.
+• Billing data: subscription tier, billing contact, and transaction records.
+Card details are processed by our payment processors and are never stored on Traceage servers.

-• Usage and device data — pages viewed, features used, IP address, browser type, and similar analytics collected through cookies and similar technologies.
+• Usage and device data: pages viewed, features used, IP address, browser type, and similar analytics collected through cookies where you opt in.
 See our Cookie Policy for details.

 How We Use Information